lauroaguiar/fiscal-policy-analysis/README.md

-# 📊 Macroeconomic Outlook 2025.1: Fiscal Section
+# 📊IBMACRO | Macroeconomic Outlook 2025.1: Fiscal Section

 > **Official repository for the fiscal analysis developed for the Macroeconomic Outlook report.**